Naming expert Natalie Mulholland shares her favorite names that mean “happy” and “happiness”

 Naming Expert

 This article was co-authored by Natalie Mulholland and by wikiHow staff writer, Devin McSween.
 Natalie Mulholland is a naming expert and content creator based in Athens, Georgia.
 With a lifelong interest in names, Natalie started creating content around this passion in 2023.
 She brings a linguistically focused approach to her content, sharing a name’s origin, meaning, category, notable people, and more.
 She is expecting to receive her bachelor’s degree in human development and family science from the University of Georgia in 2025.
+This article has been viewed 1,655 times.

 How helpful is this?